CodewithKisha/My-react-progress-repo/README.md

 Day 24/100: I didn't do much today.

 Day 25/100: I continued with my react tutorial and I finished my react tutorial course today.

+Day 26/100: I didn't do much today again.
+I'm actually not proud of it but we didn't have light all through today.